128technology/docs/docs/plugin_monitoring_agent.md

         "delta" = "counter"
 ```

 For this diff case, the transform will compute the delta from a "counter" field.
-No delta can be computed from a single point, so it will wait till the second observed value to produce the diff.
-If no values of observed for more than thirty seconds, it will start computing again as if it hadn't yet seen any values.
+No delta can be computed from a single point, so the processor waits until the second observed value to produce the diff.
+If no values are observed for more than thirty seconds, the processor will begin computing again.

 ## Monitoring Agent Plugin Notes